Uvacoder/aaa-js30-projects-Aimanski12-2/readme.md

   ### OverView :sunglasses:

-  This is an app that is inspired by Jet Fighter arcade game.
-I created this app for this project because I was inspired by the animations and audio effects.
+  HTML Canvas is one of the most fascinating things that like to play with.
+So I created this canvas project that allows the user to create images using mouse as their brush.
+I enjoyed creating this project and I learned a lot from it.

   [View it live from your browser](https://aimanski-js08-canvaspainting.firebaseapp.com/) Deployed with Firebase through ReactJS<br>
   [Watch Short Video Clip](https://youtu.be/JBiNqM2tNtU) <br>